ryantaylor-cu/remote-access/setup.md

 ### Connecting to Carleton's VPN

-TO be able to connect to the RCDC from your laptop (using wifi) or from outside of campus, you will need to connect to Carleton's VPN.
+To be able to connect to the RCDC from your laptop (using wifi) or from outside of campus, you will need to connect to Carleton's VPN.
 Full instructions on how to do this can be found [here](https://carleton.ca/its/help-centre/remote-access/).

 ### Preparing your computer to connect to the RCDC